alvinr/data-modeling/aerospike/reparenting/README.md

 You can see that we store the parts available at each location in a Map structure.
 We will explain why a little later.
 Since the part can only be at a single location, the the other end of the association can be stored as a scalar value.

 ## Transfer Process
-We will track the status of each of the relationship moves with a xferrecord.
+We will track the status of each of the relationship moves with a ```xfer``` record.
 We can model a very simple state machine (Figure­1), which can be used to manage the changes to an end of a relationship:

 ###TODO add diagram